Sharon Weston Broome: 2020 election

-The 2020 Baton Rouge, Louisiana mayoral election took place on November 3, 2020, with a runoff on December 5, 2020, to elect the next Mayor-President of East Baton Rouge Parish.
+The 2020 mayoral election was held on November 3, with a runoff on December 5, to elect the mayor-president of East Baton Rouge Parish.

-No candidate secured a majority in the initial election, resulting in a runoff election between the top two candidates: incumbent Mayor-President Sharon Weston Broome, of the Democratic party, and former State Representative Steve Carter of the Republican party.
+Broome faced six opponents in the first round.
+No candidate received a majority, resulting in a runoff between the top two candidates: Broome, a Democrat, and former Republican state representative Steve Carter.
+Broome received 48 percent of the first-round vote, while Carter received 20 percent.